 - What to do if you feel unwell

-- Parkinson’s UK - There is support available through Parkinson’s UK.
-Visit their website.
+There is support available through Parkinson’s UK's website.
 They have a free helpline with trained advisers.
-Call 0808 800 0303.
-If you need more in depth support the advisor can put you through to the South West Team or local support
+If you need more in depth support the advisor can put you through to the South West Team or local support.

 You can get support with things like: